Ostriv Velykyi Potomkin: Medieval period

-According to the Institute of Archaeology of the National Academy of Science of Ukraine, in the 14th century, Ostriv Velykyi Potomkin became a trade outpost for Republic of Genoa, becoming one of many Genoese colonies along the black sea.
+According to the Institute of Archaeology of the National Academy of Science of Ukraine, in the 14th century, Ostriv Velykyi Potomkin became a trading post of the Republic of Genoa, one of many Genoese colonies along the Black Sea.

+Russian and Soviet period

-After it was conquered by the Russian Empire, following the annexation of the Crimean Khanate in 1783, the island was renamed after Russian prince Grigory Potemkin (Григорій Потьомкін), gaining the name it retains until today.
+After it was conquered by the Russian Empire, following the annexation of the Crimean Khanate in 1783, the island was renamed after Russian prince Grigory Potemkin (Григорій Потьомкін), gaining the name it officially retained until 2025.

 During the Second World War, Ostriv Velykyi Potomkin was used as an outpost by Ukrainian partisan detachments opposing the German occupation of Ukraine, who made use of the lower Dnipro river's floodplains to arrange sabotage operations against the Nazi German invaders.

-Russian Invasion of Ukraine
+Independent Ukraine and Russian invasion

-Following the 2022 Russian Invasion of Ukraine, Ostriv Velykyi Potomkin came under Russian occupation in the early period of the conflict as a result of the Southern Ukraine campaign.
-During the 2022 Ukrainian southern counteroffensive in November, it returned to Ukrainian control along with the nearby regional capital of Kherson.
-Due to its position on the front line in Southern Ukraine, it was constantly shelled by Russian forces, prompting Ukraine to announce the evacuation of civilians from the island on 3 December, although due to poor weather conditions this did not materialize.
+Following the 2022 Russian invasion of Ukraine, Ostriv Velykyi Potomkin came under Russian occupation in the early period of the conflict as a result of the Southern Ukraine campaign.
+During the 2022 Ukrainian southern counteroffensive in November, it returned to Ukrainian control on 11 November, along with the nearby regional capital of Kherson.
+However, by 15 December 2022, it was confirmed that Russian forces had re-occupied the island, and had begun forcibly deporting civilians from it.